 HTLV-1/2 screening using serology is recommended for all organ donors, with prospective results preferable where possible.
-Organs should not be utilised from donors testing positive for HTLV-1/2 other than inexceptional circumstances after discussion with an infectious diseases physician.
+Where a serological screening test is reactive, confirmatory testing should be undertaken and donation should not proceed if HTLV-1/2 infection is confirmed.
+In the event of reactive screening antibody results which cannot be confirmed by subsequent testing in a timely manner, it is suggested to discuss with an infectious diseases physician or microbiologist the likelihood that results predict genuine HTLV infection, which is influenced by the strength of the test (e.g. signal to cut-off ratio) and the pre-test probability of infection.
 If a donor is retrospectively confirmed to be infected with HTLV-1 and organs are transplanted, monitoring of recipients for both infection and disease development is recommended.